-According to NewsUSA, (quoting a National Institute on Aging statistic), 80 percent of falls happen in the bathroom.
-The good news is that you can create a beautiful Master Bathroom that minimizes the risk of falling by installing seamless, lipless shower entrances.
-Another feature to consider is adding built-in seating in the shower and including flexible/adjustable shower heads that allow comfortable showering in a seated position.
-Slip-resistant flooring is another important consideration.
-And don’t underestimate the importance of adequate lighting in the bathroom.
-In addition to creating a more pleasant look, good lighting can also help prevent falls.
+Create a beautiful Master Bathroom that minimizes the risk of falling by installing seamless, lipless shower entrances.
+Add built-in seating in the shower and flexible/adjustable shower heads that allow comfortable showering in a seated position.
+Consider slip-resistant flooring, and don’t underestimate the value of adequate lighting in the bathroom to provide a great workspace and prevent falls.

 7. Turning Up the Heat from Underneath

-What do we mean when we say adding radiant heat for your flooring is affordable?
+What do we mean when we say adding radiant heat to your flooring is affordable?
+Of course, tearing up your flooring to install radiant-heat options is much more expensive, but if we're installing new flooring anyway, this system is surprisingly affordable.
 Every situation is unique, but typical costs to install heated flooring for a 100-square-foot bathroom can range from $475 to $725.
 Obviously, you’ll need to adjust that figure for a larger bathroom.
 Heated flooring is a luxury item, but for many who have experienced stepping out onto a stone or tile floor on a cold Connecticut winter day, it’s a luxury they are willing to pay for!